jsten07/countYourBirds/README.md

 - classify the birds by species
 - set up the raspberry pi at the balcony to produce first videos (using motion) + define settings for usable images
 - think about infrared recognition because by camera it is very energy consuming (https://randomnerdtutorials.com/raspberry-pi-motion-detector-photo-capture/)

+### 16.01
+- send pictures with most confidence
+- upload pcitures and count to sensebox